cloudydeno/deno-aws_api/lib/README.md

 # `aws_api` for Deno

-Artisanal, pure Typescript AWS API client built for Deno.
+From-scratch Typescript AWS API client built for Deno.

+A leading focus of this library is to be as lean as possible on the number of files downloaded to use a specific service.
+There's no single entrypoint; you'll need to make an `ApiFactory` and then pass it to the service you want to use.

 Package layout: